jules2689/trudeau/docs/2020-04-17/q_a.md

 That is a technological challenge that we'll work very, very hard on to ensure that, as we move forward on virtual parliament solutions as the speaker in the house of commons work on that, that we make sure that every voice can be heard of the 338 Canadians.
 At the same time, we have proposed to the opposition parties that parliament could come back every single week to discuss legislation and to ensure that there is accountability.
 We immediate to make sure that our democracy continues to function and this is something that we're very serious about.
-Right now, on the books, there is a rule that says 338M.P.s need to get on flights sunday evening to come back to ottawa on monday morning as parliament is supposed to resume.
+Right now, on the books, there is a rule that says 338M.P.s need to get on flights Sunday evening to come back to ottawa on Monday morning as parliament is supposed to resume.
 That is obviously not a good idea.
 We're not in normal circumstances.
-So we're negotiating with all opposition parties to try and make sure we can find a way to keep the important work of our democracy going while at the same time respecting public health advice.[speaking french].
+So we're negotiating with all opposition parties to try and make sure we can find a way to keep the important work of our democracy going while at the same time respecting public health advice.